Top 10 essentials for self-sufficient camping

 - Knowledge of natural orientation (sun, stars, clues)

-Advanced technique: Before you leave, create a "mental map" of the area with landmarks, water points, and evacuation routes.
+Advanced technique: Before leaving, create a "mind map" of the area with landmarks, water sources, and evacuation routes.
 This mental preparation will serve you well when all technology fails.

 Fatal mistake: relying solely on technology.
-Batteries die, screens break, signals get lost.
+Batteries die, screens break, signals are lost.

-A truly self-sufficient camp relies on systems rather than gadgets, skills rather than purchases.
+A truly self-sufficient camp relies on systems rather than gadgets, on skills rather than purchases.
 Each element must serve multiple functions, offer redundancy, and fit into your overall vision.
-Self-sufficiency isn't a list of gear—it's a philosophy of preparation, constant adaptation, and humility in the face of the elements.
+Self-sufficiency isn't a list of equipment—it's a philosophy of preparation, constant adaptation, and humility in the face of the elements.